jkctech/AtlaNET/README.md

 ![Example](https://jkctech.nl/projects/atlan/cdn/github/example.jpg)

 ### Changelog:
+08-08-2019
+ - Minor changes to the monitor script
+ - Introduction of the filter script (will replace parts of the code in monitor.py)
+ - Preparations for planned features including logging, caching and saving.

 01-08-2019
  - Renamed p2000.py > monitor.py
  - Added config files (Rename config_default.json to config.json for proper usage)